-Homicide investigation launched after woman's body found in Invercargill
+Homicide investigation launched after woman's body found at Invercargill motel

 Support is being provided to the woman's family.

+The woman said she was shocked to learn a body had been found at the motel.

+The room in question had been booked by a guest, but she would not provide any further details due to privacy.

-"The investigation is in the early stages and officers would like to speak to
+Bowman said the investigation was in the early stages and officers would like to speak to

 anyone who saw or heard anything suspicious in the North Rd area between